borjasolerr/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express server and express Routers

 - [ ] Describe Middleware?

+Middleware is something that the code "filters" through for things like authentication, etc.

 - [ ] Describe a Resource?

+A resource is something that is used as a basis.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a status code and a message in json format

 - [ ] How can we partition our application into sub-applications?

+We can use express routers.

 ## Project Setup